EricTheRed-VT/Lisb/README.md

 to learn C, study compiler implementation and theory, and become familiar with Lisp.

 ## Usage
-a file can be executed through the command line using ```lisb filename.lisb``` The '.lisb' extension is currently not required, but useful for labeling.
+a file can be executed through the command line using ```./lisb filename.lisb``` from the containing folder.
+The '.lisb' file extension is currently not required, but useful for labeling.
 If called without a file name, Lisb can be used through a command line REPL.

 ## Language Specs